aiaaaa/WMDJ/README.md

 The following project was built entirely at the hackerspace SUDOROOM, all tools and processes are supported here to make your own unit

-The files provided are the top and bottom panels, in lightburn2 format for use on a lightburn supporting laser laithe
+The current files provided are the top and bottom panels, in lightburn2 format for use on a lightburn supporting laser laithe

 **Pictures:
-**

 ADD PICTURES